What rental guarantee? Payment, refund and special situations

 The rental guarantee may be used for these

 The rent guarantee can only be used for certain expenses resulting from a breach of the rental agreement.
 If part of the security deposit is withheld, the landlord must provide the tenant with a clear written breakdown justifying the costs for which the security deposit will be used.
+The landlord will not refund the deposit if:

 • The rent guarantee can be used to cover unpaid rent and other charges mentioned in the lease, such as water charges, if the tenant fails to pay them.